gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 $ terraform refresh
 ```

-If this is not done then Ansible will try to use the initial IP address of
+If this is not done then Ansible will try to use the original IP address of
 your EC2 instance and you will get a server not found error since the server
-will not be associated with your elastic IP address.
+will have your elastic IP address.

 ### Ansible

-The Ansible software is a tool for provisioning, managing configuration and
-deploying applications using its own declarative language.
-SSH is used to
-connect to remote servers to perform its provisioning tasks.
 [Ansible](https://www.ansible.com) is used to install the EC2 instance
 with a Docker daemon.
 Currently, Ansible version 2.9.10 is able to deploy an AWS
 server for installing GigaDB.
 In addition, a PostgreSQL server is installed on